At a Glance

 Some tips for your application 🫡

-Highlight Relevant Qualifications: Make sure to clearly state your NVQ Level 3 in Children and Young Peoples Workforce or any equivalent qualifications.
-This is essential for the role, so it should be prominent in your CV and cover letter.
+Highlight Relevant Qualifications: Make sure to clearly state your NVQ Level 3 in Children and Young People's Workforce or any equivalent qualifications.
+This is a key requirement for the role, so it should be prominently featured in your CV and cover letter.

 Showcase Your Experience: Detail your experience working with families and infants.
-Use specific examples to demonstrate how you've supported families in similar settings, focusing on your direct work and any relevant outcomes.
+Use specific examples to demonstrate how you've supported vulnerable families in the past, as this will show your suitability for the role.

 How to prepare for a job interview at New Spring Family Care (Preston) Ltd

-Make sure to demonstrate your knowledge of key parenting skills during the interview.
-Discuss any relevant experiences you have had working with families or children, and how you can apply that understanding to support parents in their roles.
+Make sure to demonstrate your knowledge of family dynamics and the challenges faced by vulnerable families.
+Share any relevant experiences you have had working with families or children, and how you approached those situations.

-Safeguarding is a critical aspect of this role.
-Be ready to discuss your understanding of safeguarding principles and any relevant training you've undertaken.
-Share specific instances where you've prioritised the welfare of children or vulnerable adults in your previous work.
+Safeguarding is a critical aspect of this position.
+Prepare to talk about your understanding of safeguarding practices and any relevant experiences where you ensured the safety and well-being of children or vulnerable adults.